 This is a final check for any errors or typos.
 We also check web links, layout and page breaks.

 When you submit a job, there is a field for you to specify any instructions you may have, such as what level of editing you require.
 Alternatively, you may leave that to our discretion.
-In practice, we find that most documents require a combination of at least proofreading and copyediting.
+In practice, we find that most documents require a combination of proofreading and copyediting.
 For this reason, we don’t differentiate between our proofreading and editing rates.